 Real Name: Steve Rogers

-First Appearance: Captain American (March, 1941)
+First Appearance: Captain America (March, 1941)

-Powers: Increased Strength, Speed and Agility (due to Super Soldier Serum)
+Powers: Increased Strength, Speed, and Agility (due to Super Soldier Serum)

 Affiliation: Avengers, S.H.I.E.L.D, Defenders